 - a.
 We believe it is important to offer remuneration which is competitive and able to attract and retain talented people with the skills, knowledge and experience needed for our business while offering a positive work environment where people can develop and progress. - b.
 Our values underpin an inclusive culture where individuals are supported to achieve their personal and professional goals, while maintaining a good work/life balance. - c.
 We believe in strong corporate governance and expect Leaders responsible for drafting remuneration schemes to adhere to these principles in our remuneration policies and scheme design.
 All schemes must comply with the relevant PRA, FCA and European Banking Authority (EBA) Remuneration regulations applicable to the business or type of employee.
 Remuneration must be paid in accordance with the principles and not by any other means intended to circumvent the regulatory requirements.
 Business Leaders are also responsible for ensuring that remuneration practices meet national pay legislation requirements (e.g. Minimum wage, salary sacrifice, gender pay requirements). - d.
 It is important that remuneration policies, procedures and practices reflect sound, effective risk management and do not encourage risk taking which falls outside the Board Risk Appetite, which is reviewed annually, or the scope of Board policies.
-Remuneration practices
+Remuneration practices should be formally reviewed at least annually by the senior Leaders in each business, responsible for approving remuneration, to ensure they do not encourage inappropriate risk taking behaviour or present uncontrolled conflicts of interest which may result in poor outcomes for our customers.

-- encourage inappropriate risk taking behaviour or present uncontrolled conflicts of interest which may result in poor outcomes for our customers. - e.
-It is important to us that our colleagues are rewarded fairly regardless of race, colour, creed, ethnic or national origin, marital status, disability, age, gender, gender reassignment, sexual orientation, political opinion, religion, trade union or non-trade union - f.
+- e.
+It is important to us that our colleagues are rewarded fairly regardless of race, colour, creed, ethnic or national origin, marital status, disability, age, gender, gender reassignment, sexual orientation, political opinion, religion, trade union or non-trade union membership. - f.
 We align our remuneration practices to our business strategy and the long term aims of the Society, taking account of the Board's risk appetite and the need to provide sustainable growth which will benefit our members/customers, colleagues and our communities. - g.
 Where remuneration is performance related, it is important that the assessment of the individual/team, the business unit and overall Group performance (if appropriate) is taken into account.
-In assessing individual performance, it is important to take into account a balance of financial and non-financial criteria, including appropriate risk and quality measures. - We believe in a consistent and fair approach to remuneration which reflects individuals' responsibilities and performance.
-Basic pay will reflect the core role and responsibilities of the individual whereas variable pay will reflect the achievement of annually agreed targets, or objectives. - Remuneration policies, practices and procedures should be transparent, cost effective and, as far as possible, free from conflicts of interest.
+In assessing individual performance, it is important to take into account a balance of financial and non-financial criteria, including appropriate risk and quality measures. - h.
+We believe in a consistent and fair approach to remuneration which reflects individuals' responsibilities and performance.
+Basic pay will reflect the core role and responsibilities of the individual whereas variable pay will reflect the achievement of annually agreed targets, or objectives. - i.
+Remuneration policies, practices and procedures should be transparent, cost effective and, as far as possible, free from conflicts of interest.
 Where some potential conflicts of interest are unavoidable, systems and controls should be in place to mitigate the risk.
-Remuneration policies, practices and procedures should be clearly documented and straightforward to understand, administer and communicated in a timely - Employees in control functions (such as Risk, Compliance and Internal Audit) should be rewarded competitively to attract and retain adequately experienced employees.
+Remuneration policies, practices and procedures should be clearly documented and straightforward to understand, administer and communicated in a timely fashion. - j.
+Employees in control functions (such as Risk, Compliance and Internal Audit) should be rewarded competitively to attract and retain adequately experienced employees.
 Their reward will be based predominantly on personal and non-financial measures and objectives.